ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

     This imports the client library and uses the `create()` function to define the server endpoints.

-1. To connect to the endpoints, run the application: <!-- TODO: complete -->
+3. To connect to the endpoints, run the application:

+    ```bash
+    node index.js
+    ```

+The library internally detects if your machine is running a local node that leverages the specified connections.

 :::